 On November 18, 2021, the District entered into Advance and Reimbursement and Facilities Acquisition Agreement (the FFAA) with Developer.
 The FFAA establishes the terms and conditions (a) upon which Developer may advance funds to or expend funds on behalf of the District for District Eligible Costs, and (b) upon which the District may make reimbursement to Developer for such advances and/or expenditures.
-The Parties acknowledge that the District does not presently have the funds to construct the Public Improvements, but in furtherance of the purposes of the District as expressed in the Service Plan, the FFAA provides a means by which the District may reimburse the Developer for certain Certified District Eligible Costs of Public Improvements financed and constructed by the Developer or for which the Developer advanced funds to the District to finance and construct.
+The Parties acknowledge that the District does not presently have the funds to construct the Public Improvements, but in furtherance of the purposes of the District may reimburse the Developer for certain Certified District Eligible Costs of Public Improvements financed and constructed by the Developer or for which the Developer advanced funds to the District to finance and construct.
 The District is authorized to accept any Public Improvements and/or District Eligible Costs for reimbursement.